Skip to main content

 import { JitApi, JitApiRequest, JitApiResponse } from "JitSdkForJs";

-const authApi = new JitApi("http://domain/api/orgId/appName"); // Authorization party's API access address
+const authApi = new JitApi("http://domain/api/orgId/appName"); // API endpoint

-authApi.setAccessKey("xxxx"); // accessKey configured in API authorization element
+authApi.setAccessKey("xxxx"); // accessKey from authorization element

-authApi.setAccessSecret("xxxxxxxxxx"); // accessSecret configured in API authorization element
+authApi.setAccessSecret("xxxxxxxxxx"); // accessSecret from authorization element

-authApi.setApi("services.MySvc.func1"); // API to be called
+authApi.setApi("services.MySvc.func1"); // API endpoint to invoke

 const req = new JitApiRequest();

-req.setMethod("POST"); // Interface request method, default is POST
+req.setMethod("POST"); // HTTP method, defaults to POST

-req.setParams({}); // Interface parameters
+req.setParams({}); // Request parameters

 const resp = await req.execute(authApi);